 Myotherapy is generally covered within the ‘extras’ of private health insurance companies.

 If you are also seeing the chiropractor this may be discussed in your treatment plan as a part of your overall health plan.
-Typically a massage once per month is recommended but this does not apply to everyone.
-Some people need massage more frequently, depending on their condition and the specific reason they are coming for massage therapy.
+Typically a session once per month is recommended but this does not apply to everyone.
+Some people need treatment more frequently, depending on their condition and the specific reason they are coming for therapy.

 Well-being and Mental Benefits:

 - Promotes a relaxed state of mental alertness

 - Improves ability to monitor signs of stress and respond appropriately

 - Enhance capacity for calm thinking and creativity